jchatel/quickmail-next-docs/campaigns/campaign-building-step-by-step.md

 - It should send on the **next allowed window**, usually **Monday** during your selected sending hours/timezone

 FYI: If you set your Wait Step to be business days, no leads will end up getting assigned to a weekend.

+Q: I mistakenly deleted the campaign, can I recover it?
+Every deleted data in QuickMail can't be recovered anymore, that includes campaigns, campaigns steps, leads, etc.
+This is done for data and security handling compliance.

+To avoid losing data, please archive the campaign instead.